A game for mobile devices that has the player securing shelter by fortifying windows and clearing rooms of zombies Read more

 Exclusive outfits for your character: ninja, pirate, trucker, and mystery outfit.Estimated delivery:

 Exclusive outfits reward as well as additional virtual money to spend in the upgrade store to beef your character's stats.Estimated delivery:

 Rewards 1 & 2 with an additional item that allows one selected melee weapon to be unbreakable and doubles the damage inflicted with it.Estimated delivery:

 Rewards 1-3 with a detailed map showing every room and the necessary keys to gain access to them.
-It will be printed and mailed after the games official launch to ensure all rooms are included.Estimated delivery:Ships within the US only
+It will be printed and mailed after the games official launch to ensure all rooms are included.Estimated delivery:Only ships to: United States

-All previous rewards with a limited edition Batten Down the Hatches t-shirt and wrist band!Estimated delivery:Ships within the US only
+All previous rewards with a limited edition Batten Down the Hatches t-shirt and wrist band!Estimated delivery:Only ships to: United States

 0 backers Limited (20 left of 20)

-As well as receiving all of the previous rewards, a special few who donate $500 or more will receive a making of DVD that will contain meetings of the team, sit downs with the creator, and an in depth look at the pieces of the puzzle.Estimated delivery:Ships within the US only
+As well as receiving all of the previous rewards, a special few who donate $500 or more will receive a making of DVD that will contain meetings of the team, sit downs with the creator, and an in depth look at the pieces of the puzzle.Estimated delivery:Only ships to: United States

 - (45 days)